 1. Pointed shoes:

-Instead of fitting the pointed curve into the toes ellipse try to exaggerate it down a bit.
+Instead of fitting the pointed curve into the toes ellipse, try to extend it down a bit.
 The tip of the shoe is in the center and slightly towards the thumb.
 This model has very delicate soles.

 Draw the thumb and the rest of the toes.
 Remember that the thumb is placed in the inner part of the foot and it occupies almost the whole space to the Centerline.